The news headlines can be confusing. The talking heads on TV seem to change their minds daily. And Google search results can be contradictory!

 Vitamin D is a supplement that is safe for almost everyone to take.
 If you have a rare condition that prevents you from supplementing, go with your doctor’s advice.
 For the rest of us, there are few drawbacks to supplementing with an inexpensive vitamin when needed.

 We all need to take a look at our lifestyle and health issues to try to prevent the spread of all respiratory diseases.
 No treatment at this point seems to be 100% effective at preventing the viral infection.
-Having a sufficient vitamin D level is one tool in the prevention of (severe) COVID-19, and an easy one to do.
+Having a sufficient vitamin D level is one tool in the prevention of (severe) COVID-19 and an easy one to do.

-Relates Articles and Genes:
+Relates Articles and Topics:

 COVID-19 & Genetics: Who gets sick and why?